Sunday, July 8, 2012

 (Refrain)

 Bonding between members of a peer collective after each has left home is common for the biographies of individuals that make up western societies.
 Pooh House convened and celebrated a small, intimate, self-supervised “crowd” that served as a makeshift extended family or “clan.”
 I think the modern university helped to foster this sort of thing as a byproduct of the need to train a more sophisticated work force for the abstract and intricately technical economy and to keep from overwhelming the labor pool with too many unskilled workers.
 It has been instrumental in prolonging the developmental stages of adolescence and young adulthood.
-These include, strategic to the incident of the House at Pooh Corner, the need to resolve the conflict of identity formation, choosing an appropriate (occupational) identity, or suffering the consequence that Erik Erikson called “role confusion,” and the conflict of intimacy, finding it, or else suffering the consequence he called “isolation.”
+These include, strategic to the incident of the House at Pooh Corner, the need to resolve the conflict of identity formation, choosing an appropriate (occupational) identity, or suffering the consequence that Erick Erickson called “role confusion,” and the conflict of intimacy, finding it, or else suffering the consequence he called “isolation.”

 Someone made a wire mobile that spelled out everybody’s name and hung it in the living room.
 Another wrote the names of all in phosphorescent poster paint on the basement wall in the area in which impromptu gatherings of Pooh people listened to Leon Russell, Leonard Cohen, and Van Morrison.
 One couple on the third floor entertained the others up there with proper “tea parties.”
 Fads came and went, such as ping pong competitions in the dining room.